tiayyba/CYT180_Project2/index.md

 This is a **group project**.

-- Each group must consist of exactly 2 students.
+- Each group must consist of 2 students.
+If you want to work alone, that is ok too, but the group size cannot be more than 2.
 - Both students must participate in building the workflow, writing the report, and presenting the project.
 - During the presentation, both group members must be able to explain the project and answer questions.
 - The presentation is **not a formal class presentation**.
 Instead, each group will demonstrate and explain their project directly to the instructor.